ruby-rdf/rdf-n3/README.md

     end

 ### Reasoning
-Partial N3 reasoning is supported.
+Experimental N3 reasoning is supported.
 Instantiate a reasoner from a dataset:

     RDF::N3::Reasoner.new do |reasoner|
       RDF::N3::Reader.open("etc/foaf.n3") {|reader| reasoner << reader}